ptrn2l2/docker-openssl/README.md

 ## Verify folder sharing

-Sometimes using Docker in linux mode under windows file sharing silently fails, so I always verify that is working, even tough the drives are shared in Docker for desktop's options.
+Sometimes using Docker in linux mode under windows, even tough the drives are shared in Docker for desktop's options, file sharing silently fails, so I always verify that is working.

 Open a powershell, issue a *"dir"* commad and verify that exists at least one file in current folder, so that we can verify file sharing.
-Then issuea the following command:
+Then issue the following command:

 ~~~~powershell
 docker run --name tmp_ls --rm -it --entrypoint="/bin/ls" -v ${pwd}:/wrk ptrn2l2/openssl:alpine-3.8
 ~~~~

-Verify that the same files are listed comparing the output of docker's *"ls"* and powershell's *"dir"*.
+Verify that the same files are listed comparing the output of preceiding docker's *"ls"* and powershell's *"dir"* commands.

 If it fails issue the following command in an **Administrator's Powershell** console (refs: [stackoverflow](<https://stackoverflow.com/a/43904051>), [blog.olandese.nl](<https://blog.olandese.nl/2017/05/03/solve-docker-for-windows-error-a-firewall-is-blocking-file-sharing-between-windows-and-the-containers/>)):